The Different Roles

 A Chief Security Officer (CSO) is the top executive with responsibilities covering the entire security needs and challenges of a firm.
 Additionally, the CSO may oversee the risk management process, implement safeguards, and ensure regulatory compliance.

 The Chief Information Security Officer (CISO) role differs from that of a CSO since this position may bear the responsibility for risk assessment, supervising a company’s cybersecurity, as well as structuring security initiatives with security programs and business objectives.
 Essentially, a CISO must also act as a bridge between corporate boards and the IT security team.
 Given the increased threats and cyberattacks that are setting new records, the CISO is becoming a more critical and necessary position for many large companies.

 A Developing Position

-The Bottom Line is, What Gives?
+The Bottom Line: What Gives?

 Why are critical security decisions being made without an in-depth understanding of the intricate security risks involved and a clear understanding of a CISO's value?
 Is it simply a matter of "Don't bother me with those cybersecurity details"?

-Spending for cybersecurity is expected to exceed $1 trillion within the next 36 months.
+Regardless of the reason or reasons, the role of the CISO will only continue to grow as cybersecurity costs escalate to record-high levels.
+The largest problem associated with this position — the lack of seasoned professionals.Spending on cybersecurity is expected to exceed $1.75 trillion within the next 24 months.
 Furthermore, the shortfall of experienced cybersecurity professionals is predicted to exceed more than 1 million.
-The Cimcor 2016 State of Cybercrime Report digs deeper into what this data truly means and helps illuminate the state of information security.
+Cimcor's State of Cybercrime Report digs deeper into what this data truly means and helps illuminate the state of information security.
 Learn more now.